Emmotes/ic_modron_library/docs/tasslehoff.md

 {:/nomarkdown}
 </span>

-The Dexterous core is so far ahead of the other cores that it's really the only choice for Tasslehoff.
+The Dexterous core is far enough ahead of the other cores that it's the best one to use for Tasslehoff.
+That said - you could potentially use one of the other cores if the pipes you have favours one of them.

 Remember that the Dexterous Core has variable damage.
 Please see the [Variable Core Damage Information](/#variablesTab){:target="_blank"} tab for more detailed information.